EQS-News: CPI PROPERTY GROUP / Key word(s): Miscellaneous

 A portion of the proceeds raised from recent disposals and financing activities will be used to repay part of the bridge loans associated with the Group’s acquisitions of IMMOFINANZ and S IMMO.
 The bridge facilities will mature in 2025.

 While CPIPG continues to prefer the simplicity and efficiency of unsecured capital markets funding, current market pricing is unreasonable given the quality of CPIPG’s assets and our ability to access secured bank pricing at significantly tighter levels.
-As demonstrated over a long period of time, CPIPG will he Group will consider debt repurchase.
+As demonstrated over a long period of time, CPIPG will consider debt repurchases from time to time depending on our liquidity and market pricing.

 In 2021, CPIPG welcomed Apollo as a new equity investor.
 Concurrently, CPIPG’s distribution policy was increased from 50% to 65% of FFO1, which remains well below our industry peers.
 Distributions are made via share repurchase, as CPIPG does not pay dividends.